The Andoni-Naor-Neiman inequalities and isometric embeddability into a CAT(0) space: Introduction

 \begin{theorem}[\cite{toyoda-five}] If a metric space $X$ satisfies the $\boxtimes$-inequalities, then $X$ satisfies all $\mathrm{CAT}(0)$ quadratic metric inequalities on $5$ points. \end{theorem}

 It follows from Theorem~\ref{ANN-th} and Theorem~\ref{five-th} that a metric space $X$ with $|X|\leq 5$ admits an isometric embedding into a $\mathrm{CAT}(0)$ space if and only if $X$ satisfies the $\boxtimes$-inequalities.
-On the other hand, Nina Lebedeva constructed a $6$-point metric space that satisfies the $\boxtimes$-inequalities but does not admit an isometric embedding into any $\mathrm{CAT}(0)$ space (see \cite[\S 7.2]{AKP}).
-Therefore, there exist $\mathrm{CAT}(0)$ quadratic metric inequalities on $6$ points that do not follow from the $\boxtimes$-inequalities.
-However, to the best of my knowledge, no such $\mathrm{CAT}(0)$ quadratic metric inequality is known explicitly at this moment.
+On the other hand, Nina Lebedeva constructed a $6$-point metric space that satisfies the $\boxtimes$-inequalities but does not admit an isometric embedding into any $\mathrm{CAT}(0)$ space (see the arXiv version of \cite[\S 7.2]{AKP} or Theorem \ref{Lebedeva-th} in this paper).
+Therefore, the validity of the $\boxtimes$-inequalities is not a sufficient condition for even a $6$-point metric space to admit an isometric embedding into a $\mathrm{CAT}(0)$ space.

-Toward a characterization of $\mathrm{CAT}(0)$ quadratic metric inequalities, Andoni, Naor and Neiman \cite{ANN} proposed a general procedure to obtain $\mathrm{CAT}(0)$ quadratic metric inequalities, and presented the following large family of $\mathrm{CAT}(0)$ quadratic metric inequalities (see Lemma~27 and Section 5.1 in \cite{ANN}).
+Toward a characterization of $\mathrm{CAT}(0)$ quadratic metric inequalities, Andoni--Naor--Neiman \cite{ANN} proposed a general procedure to obtain $\mathrm{CAT}(0)$ quadratic metric inequalities, and presented the following large family of $\mathrm{CAT}(0)$ quadratic metric inequalities (see Lemma~27 and Section 5.1 in \cite{ANN}).
 Throughout this paper, we denote by $\lbrack n\rbrack$ the set $\{ 1,2,\ldots ,n\}$ for each positive integer $n$.

 \begin{theorem}[Andoni, Naor and Neiman \cite{ANN}] Fix a positive integer $n$.
 Let $m$ be a positive integer, and let $c_1 ,\ldots ,c_m$ be positive real numbers.
 Suppose for every $k\in\lbrack m\rbrack$, $p_1^k ,\ldots ,p_n^k ,q_1^k ,\ldots ,q_n^k$ are positive real numbers that satisfy